indradhanush/indradhanush.github.io/_posts/blog/2025-01-28-TIL-magit-status-here.md

 **PS:** I made some edits and fixes to the post after I took the screenshots.

-**PPS:** I used Emacs in dark mode.
+**PPS:** I use Emacs in dark mode.
 But light mode looks better on the blog.